CogStack/MedCATtutorials/README.md

 git config --local core.hooksPath git-config/hooks
 ```
 To inspect change during code review, visit [Colab](https://colab.research.google.com/github/CogStack/MedCATtutorials/blob) and select the target branch and tutorial.
 After it is opened, click `File | Revision history` and select   start and end revisions you are interested in.

+## Known Issues:
+* For `ContextualVersionConflict` on Google Colab, you need to restart the runtime and run the cell again.